masteranza/ScienceNotebooks/README.md

 # Mathematica Anki 2.0

-> Thanks to AnkiConnect and recent MathJax support in Anki the installation process has been simplified! ... but beware the project is not production ready!
+> Thanks to AnkiConnect and recent MathJax support in Anki the installation process has been simplified! ... but is still being debugged, so watchout!

 The aim of this project is to collect and review knowledge in a systematic and efficient way.